-On October 9, 2018, concurrently with the execution of the Simplification Agreement, dated as of October 9, 2018 (the "Simplification Agreement"), by and among Antero Resources, Antero Midstream (f/k/a Antero Midstream GP LP), Antero Midstream Partners LP ("Antero Midstream Partners") and certain of their affiliates (the "Simplification Agreement"), certain affiliates of Warburg Pincus LLC and Yorktown Partners LLC (collectively, the "Sponsor Holders"); Antero Midstream GP LP; AR Sub, a wholly owned subsidiary of Antero Resources; and Paul M. Rady, Glen C. Warren, Jr. and certain of their respective affiliates (collectively, the "Management Stockholders") entered into a Stockholders' Agreement (the "Stockholders' Agreement"), which became effective as of the Closing and which governs certain rights and obligations of the parties following the consummation of the Simplification Transactions.
-The Sponsor Holders and the Management Stockholders no longer have rights under the Stockholders' Agreement because they no longer hold the requisite number of shares of Antero Midstream Common Stock.
+On October 9, 2018, concurrently with the execution of the Simplification Agreement, dated as of October 9, 2018 (the "Simplification Agreement"), by and among Antero Resources, Antero Midstream (f/k/a Antero Midstream GP LP), Antero Midstream Partners LP ("Antero Midstream Partners") and certain of their affiliates (the "Simplification Agreement"), certain affiliates of Warburg Pincus LLC and Yorktown Partners LLC (collectively, the "Sponsor Holders"); Antero Midstream GP LP; AR Sub, a wholly owned subsidiary of Antero Resources; and Paul M. Rady, Glen C. Warren, Jr. and certain of their respective affiliates (collectively, the "Management Stockholders") entered into a Stockholders' Agreement (the "Stockholders' Agreement"), which became effective as of the Closing and which governs certain rights and obligations of the parties following because they no longer hold the requisite number of shares of Antero Midstream Common Stock.